mfsimon/petclinic-phase3/README.md

 * In the build file (pom.xml), uncomment the dependency for the driver library (mysql-connector-java).

 ###### Bonus Activity 2 (hard)
+* This assumes you have either the H2 or MySQL database working.
-* Implement integration tests for the `PetController`, `VisitController` and `VetController` classes.
+* Implement integration tests for the `OwnerController`, `PetController`, `VisitController` and `VetController` classes.
-* You'll have to have complete code for the visit and vet sequences.
-* Use the code in `OwnerControllerIntegrationTests` as a template.

 #### Notes
 * Dependencies have already been added for you in the pom.xml file for this phase.
 You shouldn't have to modify or add anything to your build file (pom.xml), but feel free to as needed.